Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 The final straw came when George started waking up in the middle of the night, screaming and beating his fists on the walls in a futile rage against Fred's death.
 Of course he also woke up the rest of the house, including his mother who now had more anguish—if that was possible—added to her burden.
 Those outbursts had been too much for Harry.
 The morning after the third episode he Apparated to Shell Cottage and asked Fleur if he could stay there.
 Bill had hurried to the Burrow; when he returned later in the day his scarred face was grim and he would not talk to Harry about it, except to say that he understood why Harry did not want to stay there.
 The Burrow, once a refuge, had become an insane asylum.

 Harry looked up when he heard voices.
 Bill and Fleur appeared, coming down the path.
 The three walked along the beach for half an hour until they reached a small fishing village perched on a bluff above the water.
 Just past it, in a small cove sheltered by high cliffs, were the village's docks.
-Bill went into a tiny cottage with a sign over the door, Boat To Hire Daily And Weekly, and emerged in five minutes with the proprietor.
+Bill went into a tiny cottage with a sign over the door, Boat To Hire Daily And Weekly, and emerged in a few minutes with the proprietor.
 Ten minutes later they were tacking out to sea in a small dinghy.

 Bill was at the tiller and Fleur sat in the bow.
 Her silver hair swirled around her face and she leaned forward, reminding Harry of pictures of old sailing ships with carved figures of women on the prow.
 He sat next to Bill and ducked whenever the helmsman swung the sail as they came about on a new tack.
 The sea breeze was light, and soon Bill's wand was out and their speed picked up.
-They moved south along the coast about a quarter mile offshore, back towards Shell Cottage.
+They moved along the coast about a quarter mile offshore, back towards Shell Cottage.

 Fleur moved to a thwart at the stern and she and Bill talked as they sailed.
 Harry didn't speak, but looked towards the shore and watched seagulls floating in the air, their wings outstretched and motionless; it looked like magic was holding them up.
-The morning at sea was sunny and warm and peaceful, and he felt some of his melancholy abate.
+The morning at sea was sunny and warm and peaceful, and Harry felt some of his melancholy abate.

 It was hard to be gloomy on a day like this, especially around Fleur.
 She chattered away about yesterday's dinner, today's breakfast, and family gossip from her mother.
 There didn't seem to be any particular connection between any of it, but Harry enjoyed her voice, and so apparently did Bill because he stopped talking and just listened.
 Harry leaned back against the gunwale and felt content for the first time in weeks.